nktnet1/sync-request-curl/ROADMAP.md

   framing `RequestError`, using any previously captured final-response `Content-Length` to distinguish a conflict from a malformed first value.
   Other code-8 transport failures remain `CurlError`.
+- `v1.0.40-request-framing-validation.patch` rejects outbound requests that
+  explicitly contain both `Content-Length` and `Transfer-Encoding`, as required by RFC 9112.
+Validation runs immediately after Node-compatible header serialization and before generated headers, caching, retry, redirects, or native transport, while `Transfer-Encoding` by itself continues to suppress generated `Content-Length`.
+This intentionally fixes permissive behaviour inherited by `then-request`/`http-basic` from Node's request stack.
+- `v1.0.41-header-branch-coverage.patch` removes an unreachable defensive
+  branch from Content-Length candidate normalization and covers the fallback used when libcurl reports a Content-Length parser failure without a captured HTTP status line.
+This is test/coverage hardening only; public behaviour is unchanged.

 Do not replace these behaviours with a response-body-only cache or move retry and redirect orchestration into the native transport; those choices are